waterdrinker/gblog/README.md

 mysql> GRANT ALL PRIVILEGES ON blog.* TO 'blog'@'localhost' IDENTIFIED BY 'blog';
 ```

-2. Create the tables in your new database.
+2. Create the tables in your new database (using gblog/data/schema.sql).

 ```
 # use the provided /data/schema.sql file by running this command: